Skip to content

 5. Reverence for age and wear

-These ideas help us see beauty in flaws and change.
+These principles help us see beauty in flaws and change.
 Wabi-sabi items often show signs of age or use.
 They may have cracks, worn surfaces, or uneven shapes.
 This reflects the wabi-sabi view of impermanence.

 Natural materials are important in wabi-sabi.
 Wood, stone, and clay are common choices.
 These materials change over time, showing the passage of years.
 This aligns with the wabi-sabi idea of transience.